ginclene/PublicPortfolio/README.md

 In addition to this catalog project there are also files from my algorithms class where we experimented with different large object types and tested their viabilty in terms of their space usage and time complexity (Big Oh).

-C++ - This contains assignments from my systems and high performance computing classes which a major emphasis on multithreading through different means and client/server communcation.
+<b>C++</b> - This contains assignments from my systems and high performance computing classes which a major emphasis on multithreading through different means and client/server communcation.

-Python - This contains my assignment to create a LISP intrepreter in python, more information and examples can be found in the directory.
+<b>Python</b> - This contains my assignment to create a LISP intrepreter in python, more information and examples can be found in the directory.